balena-io-examples/balena-idling/ReadMe.md

 You can use this project to:

-* test deploying to your resin.io device the quickest way, or
+* test deploying to your balena device the quickest way, or
-* get your base image onto your device and develop your project by `resin ssh` into the container.
+* get your base image onto your device and develop your project by connecting to the container with ssh.

 To use the smallest size, the [Alpine Linux](https://www.alpinelinux.org/) base image was used, switch that `FROM` line in the `Dockerfile.template` to another